dargaCode/WebDevStudyResources/README.md

 # Web Development Study Resources
 In my opinion, learning how to program itself isn't nearly as hard as deciding what to study, and where, and when.

-With that in mind, here's a list of the webdev resources I've found most useful thus far.
+With that in mind, here's a list of the webdev resources I've found most useful so far.

 The topics are sorted roughly chronologically, based on [several bootcamp curricula I've gathered](https://docs.google.com/spreadsheets/d/1sF3QfsbIqvHU9voigpPKD4BavspHQ_K0GeR0Hl3JE_0/edit#gid=1911839646), as well as my own experience doing things in the wrong order.

 There are some paid resources in this list, but I've only included the ones I've found valuable, and I've tried to mark them clearly.
-I don't receive any referral benefits or anything like that.
+I don't receive referral benefits from any of these resources.

 ## Table of Contents
 * [Important Workflow Items](#important-workflow-items)